-WARNING!
-Only adjust the front Depth Stop Bolt.
-The rear Bolt is used to prevent the Blade from cutting the Table during normal cutting.
+CAUTION!
+Only adjust the front Bolt.
+The rear Bolt is used to prevent the Blade from cutting the table during normal cutting.
 Do not adjust the rear Depth Bolt.

-- 1. Unlock the Head Lockdown Pin see page 9. - 2.
-Raise the saw head assembly. - 3.
-Push the Depth Stop to the right to use the Depth Stop Bolt setting. - 4.
-Pull down on the saw head to check the current setting. - 5.
-To change the setting, first loosen the knurled Depth Adjustment Nut on the Depth Stop Bolt.
+- 1. Unlock the Head Lock-Down Pin. - 2.
+Raise the Saw Head Assembly. - 3.
+Push the Depth Stop to the left to use the Depth Stop Bolt setting. - 4.
+Pull down on the Saw Head to check the current setting. - To change the setting, first loosen the knurled Depth Stop Nut on the Depth Stop Bolt.
 Turn the Depth Stop Bolt clockwise to decrease depth and counterclockwise to increase depth.
-Tighten the Depth Adjustment Nut down against the saw housing after setting depth. - 6.
-If needed, push the Depth Stop to the left to temporarily disable it.
+Tighten the Depth Stop Nut after adjustment. - If needed, push the Depth Stop to the right to temporarily disable it.
+Make sure the Depth Stop is properly aligned to allow the Bolt to pass through it.